miner/nocore/README.md

 All **NoCore** projects have a group ID to help avoid project name clashes.
 The default GROUP is the USER.
 You can override the default with the keyword argument `:group GROUP`.
 Normally, the GROUP is used only for the Group-ID in the `defproject` name.
-As mentioned above, there is one specail case: you can specify the GROUP/NAME form as the project name, which defines the GROUP and the main namespace at the same time.
+As mentioned above, there is one special case: you can specify the GROUP/NAME form as the project name, which defines the GROUP and the main namespace at the same time.

 If you own a domain, the Java-style reverse domain name (such as "com.example") is the best choice